North Carolina Women's Right to Know Act: History and Context

 Abortion has historically been a very emotionally charged and divisive issue in the United States.
 The issue tends to be very partisan and is typically a topic of debate in most elections.
 States have attempted to control and regulate the practice in varying ways stopping just short of banning the practice.
 The constitutionality of banning the procedure was heard in the U.S Supreme Court in Roe v.
 Wade.
 It was decided that criminalizing the practice was in violation of a woman's right to privacy, under due process found in the Fourteenth Amendment However, the court decided that it was acceptable to make it illegal to have an abortion after the fetus is viable.

-According to North Carolina Department of Health and Human Services, in 2010 there were 30,952 abortions across the state.
+According to the North Carolina Department of Health and Human Services, in 2010 there were 30,952 abortions across the state.
 According to the Guttmacher Institute, abortion rates in the country have declined overall by 8% between 2000 and 2008.
 The Guttmacher Institute, which studies women's reproductive and sexual health, provided other statistics for abortions in the country during 2008 which is the most recent data available.
 "Women age 20-24 had the highest abortion rate of any age group, 39.9 per 1,000, followed by ages 18-19 at 34.7 per 1,000 and ages 25-29 at 28.6.
 The lowest rate was among women 40 and over, with 3.2 per 1,000.
 The abortion rate for teens ages 15-17 declined 22% from 14.6 to 11.3."

 North Carolina House Bill 854

 NC House Bill 854 is also known as "Women's Right to Know Act".
 The Bill states that it is "an act to require a twenty-four hour waiting period and the informed consent of a pregnant woman before an abortion may be performed".
 This provision was updated in 2015 with H.B.
 465, and now includes a 72-hour waiting period.
 Section 90-21.82 is labeled "Informed consent to abortion" and it outlines the steps a physician must take 24 hours prior to performing an abortion.
-"At least 24 hours prior to the abortion, a physician or qualified professional has orally informed the woman, by telephone or in person, of all of the following: the particular medical risks associated with the particular abortion procedure to be employed, including risks of infection, hemorrhage, cervical tear or uterine perforation, danger to subsequent pregnancies, including the ability to carry a child to full term, and any adverse psychological effects associated with the abortion."
+"At least 24 hours prior to the abortion, a physician or qualified professional has orally informed the woman, by telephone or in person of all of the following: the particular medical risks associated with the particular abortion procedure to be employed, including risks of infection, hemorrhage, cervical tear or uterine perforation, danger to subsequent pregnancies, including the ability to carry a child to full term, and any adverse psychological effects associated with the abortion."